tnscorcoran/light-4-j-plugin-wrapper/README.md

 	3.2 Setup & Remove your 3scale Default Application Plans.
 Open each Service and click on Published Application Plans.
 	![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/2-Applications-PlansLink.png)
 	Service A will have 2, the others will have none.
 With Service A, there will be 2 a Basic and Unlimited.
+Leave them unchanged.
 With the other 3 services, you'll need to create an Application Plan.
 Just enter a descriptive Name and System name (no spaces).
 For all 4, make sure the Default Plan is blank.
 This ensures when we create accounts, a default Application will not be created (we'll be doing this ourselves using the 3scale APIs).
 	![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/2-Applications-PlansList.png)

 	3.3 Retrieve your Service Ids and Tokens.
 These are required to make Reporting and Authorization from Plugin to 3scale API Manager.